binfalse/docker-symfony-web/README.md

 ## Bonus

 There is a [Composer](https://getcomposer.org/) installed at `/composer/composer.phar`, just in case you need it for something in your project...
+Composer is also linked to `/usr/bin/composer`, so you should be able to just run it as `composer ....`